 To finish, the fanciest of them yet.
 Potato skins’ warm crisp contrasts perfectly with smoked salmon’s cool, soft bite, and the classic accompaniments of lush crème fraîche and snappy, salty pops of caviar is just right.
 Earmark these for Oscar night too.
 Get our Smoked Salmon, Crème Fraîche, and Caviar Potato Skins recipe.

-Note: This post was originally published on March 7, 2011 and was updated on January 18, 2019 with new links, images, and text.
+Note: This post was originally published in 2011 and has been updated with new links, images, and text.